canonical/netbox/docs/plugins/development/tables.md

 ### Table Configuration

-The NetBoxTable class supports dynamic configuration to support pagination and to effect user preferences.
+The NetBoxTable class features dynamic configuration to allow users to change their column display and ordering preferences.
 To configure a table for a specific request, simply call its `configure()` method and pass the current HTTPRequest object.
 For example:

 ```python
 table = MyModelTable(data=MyModel.objects.all())
 table.configure(request)
 ```

-If using a generic view provided by NetBox, table configuration is handled automatically.
+This will automatically apply any user-specific preferences for the table.
+(If using a generic view provided by NetBox, table configuration is handled automatically.)

 ## Columns

 The table column classes listed below are supported for use in plugins.
 These classes can be imported from `netbox.tables.columns`.

 ::: netbox.tables.BooleanColumn
-    rendering:
-      show_source: false
     selection:
       members: false

 ::: netbox.tables.ChoiceFieldColumn
-    rendering:
-      show_source: false
     selection:
       members: false

 ::: netbox.tables.ColorColumn
-    rendering:
-      show_source: false
     selection:
       members: false

 ::: netbox.tables.ColoredLabelColumn
-    rendering:
-      show_source: false
     selection:
       members: false

 ::: netbox.tables.ContentTypeColumn
-    rendering:
-      show_source: false
     selection:
       members: false

 ::: netbox.tables.ContentTypesColumn
-    rendering:
-      show_source: false
     selection:
       members: false

 ::: netbox.tables.MarkdownColumn
-    rendering:
-      show_source: false
     selection:
       members: false

 ::: netbox.tables.TagColumn
-    rendering:
-      show_source: false
     selection:
       members: false

 ::: netbox.tables.TemplateColumn
-    rendering:
-      show_source: false
     selection:
       members: false